 \subsection{In-vehicle sensor data}

 The car used in the driving tests was equipped with several sensors.
-We use time-series data from 9 sensors plus GPS sensor data.
+We use time-series data from 9 sensors and GPS sensor data.
 The GPS sensor data are used only for preprocessing of driving data.
 Table \ref{tab:in-vehicle} details the in-vehicle sensors.
-Moreover, we calculate first-order differences of the steering angle, forward acceleration, lateral acceleration, and accelerator position and use them as the velocity of the steering angle, forward jerk, lateral jerk, and rate of change of the accelerator position.
-From these sensors, we predict the results of cognitive function tests, the Driving Style Questionnaire (DSQ), and the Workload Sensitivity Questionnaire (WSQ).
+Moreover, we calculate first-order differences in the steering angle, forward acceleration, lateral acceleration, and accelerator position and use them as the velocity of the steering angle, forward jerk, lateral jerk, and rate of change of the accelerator position.
+From these sensors, we estimate the results of cognitive function tests, the DSQ, and the WSQ.
 Figure \ref{fig:plot_sisgnals} shows examples of time-series data of the steering angle, speed, brake pressure, and acceleration position sensors.